What is LIRC ?

 controls as regular input devices.
 Sometimes this makes

 LIRC redundant.
 However, LIRC offers more flexibility and

 functionality and is still the right tool in a lot of

-will decode IR signals received by the device drivers and
+decodes IR signals received by the device drivers and

 commands for IR signals to be sent if the hardware

 The user space applications allows you to control your